ascpixi/smolsharp/README.md

 ```console
 dotnet publish -r win-x64 -c release
 ```
+In order to build any of the demos, you'll need to have Python installed, as it is used to quickly strip all trailing bytes in the `ModifyBinary` target.
+This can be also trivially implemented with a batch script or a custom MSBuild task.

 For the OpenGL ocean demo, you can quickly compress a GLSL fragment shader using the `ShaderCompressor` project, included with the repository.
 The shader compressor is a simple C++ program that calls into Windows's built-in cabinet compression API in order to create byte arrays that can then be consumed by the compiled application.
 It's recommended to also minify your shader - for example, with [`laurentlb/Shader_Minifier`](https://github.com/laurentlb/Shader_Minifier).
 The `shaderpkg` batch file will use the `shader_minifier` binary in the `./tools` directory.
 The main fragment shader for `SmolSharp.Ocean` is located in `./src/SmolSharp.Ocean/Shaders/frag.glsl`.